POM-3 mine: Design

 The POM-3 is a scatterable mine of roughly cylindrical shape, able to be deployed from the air or by ground forces.
 The Russian ISDM Zemledelie mine-laying rocket launcher, in service since 2021, can deploy the mines in a range from 5 to 15 km.
 Once the mine hits the ground, stabilized by a small parachute, it stands upright on six spring-loaded feet on hard ground, or sticks into the ground if it is soft.

 The mine is activated by a seismic sensor forced into the ground.
 The sensor detects approaching footsteps and activates the mine if it determines that a person is within lethal range (about 16 meters).
 Upon activation, a fragmentation charge is ejected into the air and explodes.
 The mine has a self-destruct fuze that detonates the mine 8 or 24 hours after deployment.

 The POM-3 weighs 1.3kg and has a shelf-life of 11 years.

 Use in war

-Human Rights Watch reported in March 2022 that Russian forces used POM-3 mines in the Russian invasion of Ukraine.
+Human Rights Watch reported in March 2022 that Russian forces in the eastern Kharkiv oblast used POM-3 mines in the Russian invasion of Ukraine.
 The use of anti-personnel mines is prohibited by the Ottawa Treaty, to which Ukraine, but not Russia, is a party.